Comparisons12 min read

 Is ClickUp or Basecamp better for small remote teams?
 For very small teams of 2–5 people, ClickUp's free or Unlimited plan is almost always the better deal — Basecamp's $299/month flat fee is genuinely hard to justify at that scale.
 Once you hit around 20–25 people, Basecamp's pricing starts making a lot more sense.

 Does Basecamp have a free plan in 2026?
 No — just a 30-day free trial for teams.
 They do have a free personal plan limited to 1 project and 3 users, which isn't enough for most remote teams.
-It's one of my few real gripes with Basecamp; a proper free tier would make it easier to recommend to bootstrapped teams.
+It's one of my few real complaints with Basecamp; a proper free tier would make it easier to recommend to bootstrapped teams.

 Can you use ClickUp and Basecamp together?
 Technically yes, and some teams actually do — using Basecamp for client-facing communication and ClickUp internally.
-But honestly, maintaining two project management tools creates more overhead than it solves.
+But maintaining two project management tools creates more overhead than it solves.
 Pick one and commit.

 What are the best alternatives to both ClickUp and Basecamp?
-If neither feels right after trying them, look at Try Notion for document-heavy teams, Try Asana for teams that want real power without ClickUp's learning curve, or Monday for visual workflow management.
-Each has its own strengths depending on what your team actually needs day to day.
+If neither feels right after testing them, look at Try Notion for document-heavy teams, Try Asana for teams that want real power without ClickUp's learning curve, or Monday for visual workflow management.
+Each has its own strengths depending on what your team needs day to day.

 Tags